zh9314/CloudsStorm/README.md

 - Put all the previous three projects into together.
 - It will be easier to invoke.
 - Use log4j to do logging.
-- Add featues for user to stop (only can be done by EC2 currently) or terminate the subtopology.
+- Add features for user to stop (only can be done by EC2 currently) or terminate the sub-topology.
-- Add more features to support faliure recovery and auto scalling.
+- Add more features to support failure recovery and auto scaling.